 Parents will need to apply to the Local Education Authority for their child’s statutory place by completing a ‘Going to School at Five’ application.

 The number of places in each year group in the school is limited to 90.
-If the number of places in a particular year group is not sufficient to meet the request of parents, then the following criteria will be applied in rank order shown to determine how the places will allocated to both the Early Years Unit and for Statutory School places.
+Pupils are admitted to Luton schools, without reference to ability or aptitude, up to the published admission number for each school.
+If the number of places in a particular year group at a school is not sufficient to meet the number of applications from parents, the following criteria are applied:

-- A ‘looked after child’ or a child who was previously looked after but immediately after being looked after became subject to an adoption, child arrangements, or special guardianship order.
+1. A ‘looked after child’ or a child who was previously looked after but immediately after being looked after became subject to an adoption, child arrangements, or special guardianship order .
 A looked after child is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (section 22(1) of the Children Act 1989).

-- On the shortest distance, measured in a straight line, between the main entrance of the school site and the pupil’s home address, with those living closer to the school being accorded higher priority.
+6. On the shortest distance, measured in a straight line, between the main entrance of the school site and the pupil’s home address , with those living closer to the school being accorded higher priority.